wtgowers/human-style-atp/_posts/2023-01-03-abstraction.md

 ## Using the Baire category theorem

+The Baire category theorem is another result with several applications that are somewhat non-obvious, in the sense that one is often not handed on a plate a countable collection of sets that are open and dense, or alternatively a decomposition of a complete metric space as a union of countably many closed sets.
+So if a little bit of work is needed to massage the problem state into a form where the Baire category theorem can be applied, what will induce a program to guess that this can be done?
+I don't yet have a fully satisfactory answer, so instead I shall discuss several examples.

 ### The open mapping theorem

 A classic application of the Baire category theorem is the open mapping theorem, which is the following statement.